Solar batteries could be utilities' next headache

 The kit is still expensive but the price of solar panels has already dropped two thirds in the last two years and the price of batteries is expected to halve in the next few years.

-A single solar battery costs about 800 euros per kilowatt hour (kWh), so an average 6kWh battery costs about 5,000 euros 4,354 pounds).
+A single solar battery costs about 800 euros (700 pounds) per kilowatt hour (kWh), so an average 6kWh battery costs about 5,000 euros.

 Including installation, tax and components to connect it to the grid, an average household - which consumes 3,500 kWh per year - would pay about 10,000-20,000 euros per storage system.